 Biennials have a 2-year life cycle.
 Grown from seed, they produce foliage the first year, then flower, set seed, and die the second year.
 Many newer pansy hybrids have been bred to bloom the first year.

 Low and compact, pansies are ideal for containers.
+Or plant them in hanging baskets at eye-level for all to admire.
 If you don't have a spot outdoors, put pansies on your sunny windowsill.

 Pinch off flowers after they fade to promote more blooms.

 Keep the soil moist at all times, but don't overwater.
 Dry soil will cause flowers to fade quickly.
 If you're watering regularly and the plant wilts, root rot or stem rot is likely.
 These are the most common problems with this plant.